-Chaired by Bartolomé Duijsens (The Netherlands), anthropologist, Fundación Interchange
+Chaired by Bartolomé Duijsens (The Netherlands), Fundación Interchange

 Cultural traditions across the Spanish Atlantic show a great resemblance, due primarily to the linguistic and religious conquest of these vast new territories.
-In this session, we will first try to enlighten the relationship between Canarian music and identity - how ‘La Canariadad’ is constructed - and then try to demonstrate how diasporic movements - and poetic, textual and musical traditions and exchanges - forged similar, but differentiated musical identities in the Canary Islands, Venezuela and Cuba.
+In this session, we will first try to enlighten the relationship between Canarian music and identity – how ‘La Canariadad’ is constructed – and then try to demonstrate how diasporic movements and poetic, textual and musical traditions and exchanges forged similar but distinct musical identities in the Canary Islands, Venezuela and Cuba.

 To illustrate these resemblances and exchanges, we will use musical examples and video footage.